hsinyenwu/ggRibo/README.md

 ```

 #### Load RNA-seq, Ribo-seq and annotation files
-1. For preparing your Ribo-seq reads for ggRibo, see [Here](https://github.com/hsinyenwu/ggRibo/blob/v2025.1.25/README_a0_preparing_Ribo-seq_for_ggRibo.md).
+1. Ribo-seq input could be a tabular format with 4 columns for (1) read counts, (2) chromosome, (3) position of the 1st nucleotide of P-site and (4) strand.
+Alternatively, you can also input bedGraph or bigWig format files.
+For preparing files for ggRibo, see [Here](https://github.com/hsinyenwu/ggRibo/blob/v2025.1.25/README_a0_preparing_Ribo-seq_for_ggRibo.md).
-2. RNA-seq files are just the bam files after Ribo-seq reads aligned with STAR or HISAT2.
+2. RNA-seq files could be the bam files from RNA-seq reads aligned with STAR or HISAT2.
+You can also convert your data to bedGraph or bigWig formats.
-3. The FASTA and gtf/gff files are just the files you used to map the RNA-seq and Ribo-seq reads.
+3. The FASTA (or a BSGenome object) and gtf/gff files for visualizing DNA and amino acid sequences.
-4. Other Single Nucleotide Resolution data such as PARE-seq or TSS-seq (both 1st nt position and counts for each reads) could also be loaded for ggRibo plotting.
+4. Other Single Nucleotide Resolution data such as PARE-seq or TSS-seq could also be loaded for ggRibo plotting.
+Similar to Ribo-seq, the SNR data could be the tabular format, bedGraph or bigWig.

 **Here are the files for ggRibo plotting (Figure 3):**